Clouder0/AnkiLink/README.md

 The note to import must follow some specific structure so that it can be recognized by the script.

 A block is recognized as a note.
 To clarify what a block is, see the example:

+It is notable that Html syntax is supported in notes.

 ```markdown
 This is a block.